 Wednesday 6 December, 6:30pm, £10 in advance, £15 on the door Bookings

 Born with a famous name to an unhappy marriage, Alexander Newley is the son of the Hollywood stars Joan Collins and Anthony Newley.
-Their life was one of almost unparalleled privilege and glamour but under the glossy veneer there was trouble: infidelity, insecurity and emotional trauma.
+Their life was one of almost unparalleled privilege, glamour and celebrity, second only to Elizabeth Taylor and Richard Burton, but under the glossy veneer there was trouble: infidelity, insecurity and emotional trauma.
 His childhood was nomadic and dysfunctional as he watched the disintegration of his parents’ marriage and yet he tells his true story with great humour and compassion, whilst also portraiting London and Hollywood’s golden age during the swinging sixties and the seventies.

 Signed copies of Alexander’s new memoir, illustrated throughout with images of his paintings, will be available on the night.

 Interviewer Chloe Fox is a journalist and author, whose magazine profiles – drawn mainly from the worlds of film, theatre and fashion – regularly appear in the pages of VOGUE, THE TELEGRAPH and THE FINANCIAL TIMES.
 She has authored two biographies in Conde Nast’s popular Vogue On series – Vogue On: Alexander McQueen and Vogue On: Manolo Blahnik.
 She lives in Wiltshire with her husband and their three children and is working on her debut novel.